Stamps 1693 Leadership Scholar

 Summer 2015 Research

-- This summer I will be working at the University of Michigan under Dr. Stephen Forrest in his Optielectronic Components and Materials Group.
+- I worked at the University of Michigan under Dr. Stephen Forrest in his Optielectronic Components and Materials Group.
 My project was to design, build, and program an automatic testing system for blue phosphorescent organic light emitting diodes.

 Summer 2014 Research